Spherical friezes: Measurements associated to spherical triangles

 \begin{remark} Cayley obtained this formula for~$n\le 4$ and used it to derive an algebraic relation amongst the distances between~$n+1$ points in an~$(n-1)$-dimensional Euclidean space.
 Menger extended Cayley's result to compute the volume of simplices in any dimension~\cite{liberti_six_2015}.

 The~$n=3$ case of~\eqref{eq: vol of simplex} is a classical result (e.g.~{\cite[Section~161]{todhunter_spherical_1886}}) that {\cite[Section~68]{dorrie_100_1965}} attributes to Euler.
 The~$n=2$ case can be viewed as a restatement of the well-known \emph{Heron's formula}, see below.
 As discussed in~\cite{heath_history_1921}, while Heron published it in his work \emph{Metrica} sometime before~250~CE, this was a collection of both new and previously known results and Archimedes knew Heron's formula two centuries prior to Heron. \end{remark} \begin{theorem}[Heron's Formula] Let~$A_1,A_2,A_3\in\R^2$.
-Denote
+Denote $x_{ij}=x(A_i,A_j)$.
+For each pair $1\le i<j\le 3$, select a sign $\pm$ and set